Isaac-onah/Isaac-onah/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=45091852)

-I am a full-stack software engineer and writer.
-I love programming, writing, speaking and traveling.
+I'm a Mobile software engineer enthusiastic about front-end/back-end systems development, integrations, workflows, and automation.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a Mobile software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/main/assets/coding.gif?raw=true" width="408" height="318" />